-Spasibo! collects used clothes in Saint Petersburg and redistributes them to those in need or sells them to be able to sustain its project and support other social initiatives.
+Spasibo! collects used clothes in Saint Petersburg, Russia, and distributes them to those in need or sells them to sustain its project and support other initiatives.
 Saint Petersburg, Russia Website

-Spasibo! collects used clothes in Saint Petersburg and redistributes them to those in need or sells them to be able to sustain its project and support other social initiatives.
+Spasibo! collects used clothes in Saint Petersburg, Russia, and distributes them to those in need or sells them to sustain its project and support other initiatives.

-After oil, the textile industry is the second most polluting in the world (see here).
-It is also estimated that 15% of the fabric used to make clothes is wasted at the time of its manufacture.
-Despite this, production has doubled in recent years due to a dynamic of consumption in which people wear their clothes almost half the time than they used to do and in addition, more than 70% of these end up burned or thrown in landfills, while only less than 1% is recycled.
+The textile industry is the second most polluting in the world (see here edgexpo.com/fashion-industry-waste-statistics).
+It is estimated that 15% of the fabric used to make clothes is wasted at the time of its manufacture.
+Despite this, production has doubled in recent years due to a dynamic of consumption in which the lifetime of clothing items has become half what it used to be (see here).
+In addition, less than 1% of discarded clothes are recycled.
+70% are incinerated or end up in landfills (see here).

-This situation, absurd due to the misuse of resources and profoundly unethical, considering the number of people who cannot satisfy their clothing needs while there is so much waste, has led several companies and social organizations to devise alternative models of consumption, more fair and more ecological.
+This situation, absurd due to the misuse of resources and profoundly unethical, considering the number of people who cannot satisfy their clothing needs while there is so much waste, has led several companies and social organizations to devise alternative models of consumption that are fairer and more ecological.

-In the case of clothing donations, and as a result of past experiences of abuse, Spasibo! not only carefully reviews the applicants’ profile, but it has also prepared a format with which it assesses the veracity of their need and their intentions.
+For clothing donations, , and as a result of past experiences of abuse, Spasibo! not only carefully reviews applicant profiles, but it has also prepared a format with which it assesses the veracity of their need and intentions.

 Another way in which Spasibo! supports other charitable organizations is by helping them sell their products or souvenirs in its stores.

-Therefore, to better capitalize its time and resources, Spasibo! decided to better start an incubator project with which it supported various organizations interested in following its model.
-But this one also failed, since only 2% of them made it.
+Therefore, to better capitalize its time and resources, Spasibo! decided to initiate an incubator project to support organizations interested in following its model.
+But this also failed: only 2% of the organizations survived.

-To do this, it has hired an expert team in this system and with its advice has systematized its model, emphasizing its original elements (differentiators) to be able to patent it, and has designed a 5-year plan with specific objectives to develop franchises.
-Since similar strong organizations already exist in Moscow, Spasibo! will most likely start by installing the first franchises in Nizhny Nodgorov and Kazan.
+But most importantly, it now uses franchises as its method of escalation.
+To do this, it hired an expert team that has helped it systematize its model, emphasizing its original elements (differentiators) to be able to patent it.
+Spasibo! has also designed a five-year plan with specific objectives to develop franchises.
+Since similar organizations already exist in Moscow, Spasibo! will open franchises in Nizhny Nodgorov and Kazan first.

 Internal organization and financial sustainability

-Spasibo! is registered as a company, because in Russia there is no figure of social enterprise, and although the figure of company prevents it from having specific benefits from the government, that of a non-governmental organization would not have allowed it to have enough profits to financially maintain its project in a sustainable way, much less to support other social initiatives, which are its main objectives (charitable organizations can only obtain 30% of their resources from sales).
+Spasibo! is registered as a company, because in Russia the figure of social enterprise doesn’t exist.
+As a company it is prevented from receiving specific benefits from the government.
+Yet, if it were an NGO it would not financially survive or be able to support other social initiatives (which is its main objective), as charitable organizations can only obtain 30% of their resources from sales.

 Spasibo! does not receive government aid.
-80% of the clothing sold in its stores comes from collection containers, which it carefully places in places protected from weather hazards to ensure their longest duration (shopping centers, offices, etc.).
-This clothing is fixed and sold at very competitive prices as compared with the traditional market.
-Part of the profits are used to buy the other 20% of its merchandise: very cheap clothes that Spasibo! buys in other stores and resells with a slight added value.
+Fully 80% of the clothing sold in its stores comes from collection containers, which it carefully places in places protected from weather hazards to ensure their longest duration (shopping centers, offices, etc.).
+This clothing is repaired and sold at very competitive prices as compared with the traditional market..
+Part of the profits are used to buy 20% of its merchandise: cheap clothes that Spasibo! buys in other stores and resells at a profit.

-A further portion of the profits goes to cover its operating expenses, the organizational development of Spasibo! (including expenses for its escalation plans, such as hiring the team of experts to develop the franchises), the purchase of clothing donation containers and equipment for its stores, and the installation of new branches.
+Profits are also used to cover operating and escalation expenses: its organizational development, the hiring of the team of experts to develop the franchises, the purchase of clothing donation containers, equipment for its stores, the opening of new branches, and advertising.

-For being registered as a company, Spasibo! has to officially adopt a hierarchical structure, and its CEO must take legal responsibility.
-However, in its daily work, its board is organized rather with a cooperative administration scheme in which its 10 members meet at least once a month to distribute the tasks in commissions and make decisions democratically (such as who to donate, for example), all based on five-year plans and objectives.
+As a company, Spasibo! must adopt a hierarchical structure, and its CEO must take legal responsibility.
+However, in its daily work, its board functions as a cooperative administration scheme.
+Ten members meet once a month to democratically distribute tasks in commissions and make decisions (such as who to donate, for example).
+All discussions are based on five-year plans and objectives.